ashwanthkumar/lakshmirajagopalan.github.io/_posts/2016-12-28-diving-into-scala-typeclasses.md

   println(cat.makeNoise)
 }
 {% endhighlight %}
-This seems to work, cause we know the dog is of type Dog, cat is of type Cat, and the compiler can pick the CanMakeSound[Dog] and CanMakeSound[Cat].
+This seems to work, cause we know the dog is of type Dog, cat is of type Cat, and the compiler can pick the `CanMakeSound[Dog]` and `CanMakeSound[Cat]`.
 However, we are actually explicitly providing the subclass Type, which defeats the entire purpose of inheritance of object-oriented programming.

-From the above, I dont meant that typeclassess aren't useful in scala.
+From the above, I don't meant that typeclassess aren't useful in scala.
 Typeclasses are definitely useful but not in ways we generally think of polymorphism in OOPS.
 Taking the same AnimalKingdom example, we can add few powers to the new God.
 {% highlight scala %}
 object SleepImplicits {
   import AnimalKingdom.LivingBeing